dj-basis/math-machine-learning/01Linear_Algebra/Linear_Algebra.md

 ### Glossary
  * Column space: all the linear combinations of the column vectors [Video by Sal Khan](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/null-column-space/v/column-space-of-a-matrix)
- * Determinant:
-   * Geometrically: the determinant of matrix A, det(A), it can be viewed as the volume scaling factor of the linear transformation described by the matrix
  * Identity transformation: the transformation that does nothing
  * Gaussian elimination
  * Inverse matrices: the inverse transformation in geometry (clockwise-counterclockwise, rightward shear -- leftward shear)